 Long-term studies of dog personality are very rare in the dog literature, said co-author Friederike Range.
 That is even more so when it comes to studies that use the same methodology at both measurement times.

 “Following up the same dogs across four years allowed us to address not only the question of personality stability,” she said, “but also if there are individual differences in personality development.
 That is, if dogs with certain personality profiles change more than others,”

-Dog personality as a model for human personality change
+Dog personality test as a model for human personality change

 By knowing more about dogs’ typical patterns of personality development throughout different life stages, it becomes easier to identify older dogs with potential age-related impairments.

 “Dogs are already recognized as a natural model for human cognitive ageing,” said co-author Eniko Kubinyi, “and our results suggest that similar rules govern the age-related changes in both human and dog personality.”

 Of course, not all dogs are Border Collies.
 “Investigating only one breed (Border Collie) strongly limits the generalisability of our results,” the researchers write towards the end of their paper, “… as studies have found a large (almost two-fold) divergence in the longevity between different breeds, which could reflect different aging dynamics.”
 They suggest that future studies on this topic should “explore a more diverse sample of pet dogs.”

 - Dog diabetes: A new study shows that owners of a diabetic dog are 38% more likely to have diabetes themselves.
 No similar link was found for cats.